The Public-Private Partnership Law Review: Thailand

 According to Section 13 of the New PPP Act, the Committee is composed of the Prime Minister as chair and several ministers and heads of relevant organisations.
 The main powers and duties of the Committee are to:

 - give approval in principle to a project involving a private investment and the operation of the project;

 - consider and approve the principles of a partnership project; and

 - consider and prescribe rules and procedures for the preparation of a partnership project that has a value below 5 billion baht or below the value additionally prescribed by the Ministerial Regulation regarding rules and regulations under the New PPP Act.

-The Office serves as an ancillary body to the Committee responsible for carrying out secretarial tasks (i.e., supporting the Committee in the implementation of PPP projects).
-According to Section 21 of the Act, the Office has the following powers and duties:
+The Office serves as an ancillary body to the Committee and is responsible for carrying out secretarial tasks (i.e., supporting the Committee in the implementation of PPP projects).
+According to Section 21 of the New PPP Act, the Office has the following powers and duties: